 In his research, he discovers how to split these two natures into two men.

-This heathen-ness is accompanied by a transformation into Mr. Edward Hyde.
+This wickedness is accompanied by a transformation into Mr. Edward Hyde.

 He takes the potion and transforms back into Dr. Jekyll.